open-atmos/PySDM/paper/paper.md

 `PySDM` is an open-source Python package for simulating the dynamics of particles undergoing condensational and collisional growth, interacting with a fluid flow and subject to chemical composition changes.
-It is intended to serve as a building block for process-level as well as computational-fluid-dynamics simulation systems involving representation of a continuous phase (air) and a dispersed phase (aerosol), with `PySDM` being responsible for representation of the dispersed phase.
+It is intended to serve as a building block for process-level as well as computational-fluid dynamics simulation systems involving representation of a continuous phase (air) and a dispersed phase (aerosol), with `PySDM` being responsible for representation of the dispersed phase.
-As of the major version 1 (v1), the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based approach to represent the evolution of the size spectrum of aerosol/cloud/rain particles.
+For major version 1 (v1), the development has been focused on atmospheric cloud physics applications, in particular on modelling the dynamics of particles immersed in moist air using the particle-based approach to represent the evolution of the size spectrum of aerosol/cloud/rain particles.
-The particle-based approach contrasts the more commonly used bulk and bin methods in which atmospheric particles are segregated into multiple categories (aerosol, cloud, rain) and their evolution is governed by deterministic dynamics solved on the same Eulerian grid as the dynamics of the continuous phase.
+The particle-based approach contrasts the more commonly used bulk and bin methods in which atmospheric particles are segregated into multiple categories (aerosol, cloud and rain) and their evolution is governed by deterministic dynamics solved on the same Eulerian grid as the dynamics of the continuous phase.
 Particle-based methods employ discrete computational (super) particles for modelling the dispersed phase.